-If you, or someone you love, suffered serious illness after unintentionally ingesting campylobacter at a restaurant, business or other food establishment, the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, can help.
+If you, or someone you love, suffered serious illness after unintentionally ingesting campylobacter at a restaurant, business or other food establishment, the Dietrich Law Firm P.C. can help.
 Our dedicated team of Buffalo, New York campylobacter food poisoning personal injury lawyers and paralegals will investigate your case and begin the fight for you today!
 If you are unsure if your case qualifies you for compensation, we will be happy to provide you will a FREE consultation.
 At the Dietrich Law Firm P.C. there is never a fee until we win for you!
 Call 716-839-3939 today!

 HAVE YOU SUFFERED A CAMPYLOBACTER INFECTION FROM CONTAMINATED FOOD IN BUFFALO, NIAGARA FALLS, ROCHESTER OR OTHER PARTS OF NEW YORK STATE?